Omanic: Towards Step-wise Evaluation of Multi-hop Reasoning in Large Language Models: Omanic Construction Pipeline

 \paragraph{Expert Review}

 To ensure the high quality of the OmanicBench, 1,172 candidate instances undergo rigorous human audit conducted by 10 trained undergraduates and postgraduates over approximately 300 person-hours via the \texttt{Label Studio} platform\footnote{\url{https://labelstud.io/}}.
 For each instance, annotators first verify the factual correctness of every sub-question and its answer by consulting the Wikipedia articles linked to the underlying triplets; for questions involving mathematical reasoning, annotators are additionally required to provide detailed step-by-step computations.
 They then examine the logical coherence of the full 4-hop reasoning chain, checking whether it conforms to the designated graph topology, and then assign quality scores across multiple dimensions (factual accuracy, distractor plausibility, fluency, and reasoning integrity) following a standardized rubric (detailed in Appendix~\ref{Guidance}).
 They also verify the correctness of the required numerical operations in mathematically grounded hops, ensuring that intermediate calculations and final derived values are arithmetically consistent.
 Where deficiencies are identified, annotators directly correct the instance or supplement supporting references and derivations.
 Instances failing to meet predefined quality thresholds were excluded, yielding a final set of 967 high-quality instances as the eval set.
-An instance is shown in Table~\ref{example_main}.
+An example instance is shown in Table~\ref{example_main}, and a comparison with previous benchmarks is provided in Table~\ref{tab:benchmark-comparison}.